AckerlyXu/heima/articles/media-services/media-services-rest-upload-files.md

 Host: wamsshaclus001rest-hs.chinacloudapp.cn
 ```

 You can now encode your uploaded assets.
-For more information, see [Encode assets](./media-services-portal-encode.md).

 [How to Get a Media Processor]: ./media-services-get-media-processor.md